skylee01244/3D-League/README.md

 How To Build:
 1) Install CMake https://cmake.org/download/
 2) Open the build folder in the terminal
+  WINDOWS:
-3) Run cmake ..
+4) Run cmake ..
-4) Run cmake --build . --config Release
+5) Run cmake --build . --config Release
+   LINUX & MACOS
+4) cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
+5) cmake --build build
-5) Move the build/bin/Release/main.exe In the directory with Resources and Run
+7) Move the build/bin/Release/main.exe In the directory with Resources and Run

 W A S D: to move
 M: To show MiniMap